hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 For forms provided by Beaver Builder, the filter receives the source as 'bb-plugin/fl-builder.php' and form_id as 'contact', or 'login'.

+For forms provided by Brizy, the filter receives the source as 'brizy/brizy.php' and form_id as 'form'.

 For forms provided by WordPress Core, the filter receives the source as 'WordPress' and form_id as post_id for comment form, 'login', 'lost_password', 'password_protected', and 'register'.

 For forms provided by WooCommerce, the filter receives the source as 'woocommerce/woocommerce.php' and form_id as 'checkout', 'login', 'lost_password', 'order_tracking', and 'register'.